U.S. Term Limits v. Thornton, 514 U.S. 779

 We believe that the rise of political careerism in modern Washington is a drastic departure from what the founders intended of our federal governing bodies.
 To effectively ‘drain the swamp,’ we believe it is past time to enact term limits for Congress. ~ Florida Governor and Former Congressman Ron Desantis

 U.S. Senator Ted Cruz of Texas (Senate Joint Resolution 2 [SJR2]) and Rep. Ralph Norman of South Carolina (House Joint Resolution 11 [HJR11]), introduced and sponsored a resolution limiting terms in office for both members of the House and the Senate.
-It must garner the support of 3/4 of both houses by December 2023.
+It must garner the support of 3/4 of both houses by the end of December 2024.

 Article V: Proposal by State Convention

 More than 500 applications have been made by the states asking for an Article V Convention on various topics.
 To date, a proposal convention of states has never been called.
 However, 3/4s of the states in convention did ratify the repeal of the prohibition amendment in 1933.
 Currently, the Article V movement with the most traction is the Balanced Budget Amendment which needs only a few more states in order for Congress to call an Article V Convention.
 Nineteen states have passed Article V convention applications for a limited government that includes imposition of term limits on Congress.
-In total, eight states have passed the term limits exclusive application, WV, FL, MO, AL, WI, TN, LA and OK (updated 5/13/2024).
+In total, ninestates have passed the term limits exclusive application, WV, FL, MO, AL, WI, TN, LA, NC and OK (updated 12/2/2024).
 For the latest on our progress, please visit termlimits.com/progress.